vjs3/awesome-podcast-episodes/README.md

 ## Data Structures/Algorithms
 - [S1:E5 "Linked Lists in Your Apartment"](https://www.codenewbie.org/basecs) - Explaination of what data structures are, what is linkedlist, its application, etc.
+- [S1:E6 "A friendly intro to Big O Notation"](https://www.codenewbie.org/basecs) - What is big O notation, practical use cases, connection with Linked List.

 ## Advice for developers